 If a clearing member is declared in default, Nasdaq Clearing has the right to elect, at the expense of the defaulting party, to take one or more of the measures specified in the Default Management Procedures (see below under Resource Center ), for example to close-out of the member’s position and to liquidate collateral posted by the member.

 The Nasdaq Clearing Default Committee is the decision-making authority within Nasdaq Clearing for declaring default events and deciding which, if any, actions will be taken as permitted under its Rules and Regulations as well as any applicable legal agreements.

 Default situations due to clearing members not having met their end-of-day margin requirement, default fund requirement or intra-day margin call requirement two hours past the deadline, will be escalated directly to the Default Committee, while other default situations might first be escalated to the Credit Committee and then handed over to the Default Committee if the Credit Committee assesses that the Default Committee should evaluate whether the situation should be assessed as a default event.

 The Credit Committee and the Default Committee are made up of the following representatives in order to help ensure that all decisions are well informed.

 - Chief Operating Officer (COO)

 In addition, experts within relevant areas can be invited to the Default Committee meetings as observers (in a non-voting capacity).

-When the final cost of the default has been established, Nasdaq Clearing will send a notification to all Default Fund Participants to such email addresses authorized by each Default Fund Participant under the General Terms for Custody Account.
-If a loss has occurred, Nasdaq Clearing will realize the necessary Default Fund contributions in the order described in the Waterfall of Resources and notify the Default Fund Participants on the size of the loss and, if applicable, the size of the replenishment and/or if the assessment power will enter into force.
+When the final cost of the default has been established, Nasdaq Clearing will send a notification to all Default Fund Participants, to such email addresses authorized by each Default Fund Participant under the General Terms for Custody Account.
+If a loss has occurred, Nasdaq Clearing will realize the necessary Default Fund contributions in the order described in the Waterfall of Resources and notify the Default Fund Participants of the size of the loss and, if applicable, the size of the replenishment and/or if the assessment power will enter into force.